wxie2017/wxie2017.github.io/pages/speech/GNU_and_free_software.md

 The projrct to develop GNU system is called GNU project, which started in January 1984.
 The Free Software Foundation was founded in October 1985, initially to raise funds to help develop GNU.
-2020 is the 35th anniverary of Free Software Foundation.
+2020 is the 35th anniversary of Free Software Foundation.

+We know 25th anniversary is called silver, 50th anniversary is called gold.
+Who knows what is the name for 35th anniversary?

+Yes.
+It is called coral.
+So 2020 is the coral anniversary of FSF.

 Today, tens of millions of people now use GNU/Linux systems.
 How far can free software go?
 There are no limits.
 The ultimate goal is to provide free software to do all of the jobs computer users want to do—and thus make proprietary software a thing of the past.

+Thanks to GNU and thanks to free software.

 Thank you.